The ‘Needs to Know’

 The local hostelry’s The Cock…

-36. Right…we’ve still got a distance to go so retrace our steps to where we emerged from the field & head up the hill on the Felmersham Road passing St Peter’s Church on the right which is only normally open for services
+36. Retrace your steps to where you emerged from the field & head up the hill on the Felmersham Road passing St Peter’s Church on the right which is only normally open for services

-We’re going to follow the road all the way to the next village so be careful as there are no footpaths.
-It’s also uphill for the first part so a chance to get some cardio work in!
+Follow the road all the way to the next village so be careful as there are no footpaths

-After about 1/2 a mile we heard cries of ‘Fore’ & glancing through the hedge we saw we’re close to Pavenham Park Golf Club…
+After about 1/2 a mile pass Pavenham Park Golf Club…

-37. Right it’s downhill all the way now into our next village…Felmersham
+.37.
+Now it’s downhill all the way now into your next village…Felmersham

 Have a look at this link for the village website which also tells the history.
 There’s evidence of life back there in Celtic times over 2000 years ago, but the name comes from Saxon times showing that the place was the riverside dwelling of Feolmar & his people.

-38. We hadn’t time today so turned right up the hill on Grange Road to the next T-junction & we head left down towards the church & river…
+38. Turn right up the hill on Grange Road to the next T-junction & then head left down towards the church & river…

 St Mary’s Church is now ahead.
 Have a look at the link for pictures of the inside & history